 Cash provided from operations and financing activities is expected to be adequate to cover Howmet's operational and business needs over the next 12 months.
-For an analysis of long-term liquidity, see "Contractual Obligations" and "Off-Balance Sheet Arrangements" below.
+For an analysis of long-term liquidity, see "Contractual Obligations and Off-Balance Sheet Arrangements" below.

-At December 31, 2022, cash and cash equivalents of Howmet were \$791, of which \$283 was held by Howmet's non-U.S. subsidiaries.
+As of December 31, 2023, cash and cash equivalents of Howmet were \$610, of which \$384 was held by Howmet's non-U.S. subsidiaries.
 If the cash held by non-U.S. subsidiaries were to be repatriated to the U.S., the Company does not expect there to be material income tax consequences.